mkrs90/mkrs90.github.io/blog.md

 ### What is something about you that can only be learned by reading this blog?

 Here's a tidbit not a lot of people know - I actually have a degree in History with a focus on Russian Studies.
-Here's a tidbit not a lot of people know - I actually have a degree in History with a focus on Russian Studies.
 I also **love** being creative!
 One of my favorite things to do is to paint.
 When I was a kid I loved watching Bob Ross which really inspired me to just create without worry of mistakes.
 I also love to hike the trials around Louisville as well as garden.
 My favorite season is summer!

 ![bob ross fall like a waterfall](/img/bob-ross-quotes-cover_800.png)